Esophageal achalasia: Late-stage achalasia

 End-stage achalasia, typified by a massively dilated and tortuous oesophagus, may occur in patients previously treated but where further dilatation or myotomy fails to relieve dysphagia or prevent nutritional deterioration, and esophagectomy may be the only option.
-We describe two patients with end-stage achalasia and nutritional failure despite exhaustive conventional therapy including pneumatic dilatation and surgical myotomy.
-Both patients were successfully managed with transhiatal oesophagectomy and cervical gastro-esophageal anastomosis, with excellent symptomatic control and improved quality of life.
-These cases are discussed and the literature reviewed.

 End stage disease, characterised by a markedly dilated and tortuous "burned-out" esophagus and recurrent obstructive symptoms, may require oesophageal resection in order to restore gastro-intestinal function, reverse nutritional deficits and reduce the risk of aspiration pneumonia.

 A review of the literature shows similar results with good symptom control reported in 75–100% of patients undergoing such a procedure.
 However, oesophagectomy is not without risk, and every patient must be fully informed of all associated risks.
 Reported mortality rates of 5–10% are described, while morbidity rates of up to 50% have been reported, and anastomotic leak in 10–20% of patients.
 Patients must also be informed of longer-term complications.
-Anastomotic stricture has been reported in up to 50% of patients, depending on length of post-operative follow-up.11 Dumping syndrome, reported in up to 20% of patients,16 tends to be self-limiting and may be managed medically if necessary, and vagal-sparing oesophagectomy may reduce this risk.
+Anastomotic stricture has been reported in up to 50% of patients, depending on length of post-operative follow-up.
+Dumping syndrome, reported in up to 20% of patients, tends to be self-limiting and may be managed medically if necessary, and vagal-sparing oesophagectomy may reduce this risk.